Welcome to the Dauntsey Parish Council website.

 What is the Parish Council?

 It is the lowest tier of local government.
-The Council consists of 13 voluntary Councillors who are elected for a four-year term of office to serve and administer for the needs of the resident of Sherston.
+The Council consists of 7 voluntary Councillors who are elected for a four-year term of office to serve and administer for the needs of the residents of Dauntsey.
 In the event of a vacancy arising a new member is either elected or co-opted until the next election.
-The Parish councilors determine and set policy to cater for the social, cultural, welfare and environmental needs of Sherston residents and employ a part-time Clerk to the Council to implement policy decisions.
+The Parish Councillors determine and set policy to cater for the social, cultural, welfare and environmental needs of Dauntsey residents and employ a part-time Clerk to the Council to implement policy decisions.

 All Councillors adhere to the Parish Council Code of Conduct and complete a Register of Interests.
-The Council has Committees to concentrate on particular aspects of its work.
-The Committees and its members are listed below.
-It should be noted that where necessary Council co-opts non Councillors onto particular Committees.
+The Council has Working Groups to concentrate on particular aspects of its work.
+The Council Members are listed under the Contact Menu Link.
+It should be noted that, where necessary Council co-opts non Councillors onto the Working Groups.
 This has proved particularly beneficial in the past bringing the talents of local residents to bear on specific issues.
-A present example of this approach is to be found in the makeup of the Old School Committee.

 What does the Parish Council do?

-Another example is highways where Wiltshire Council is the Highway Authority but which consults with the parish over any road scheme or traffic calming measure.
+Another example is highways where Wiltshire Council is the Highway Authority but which consults with the Parish Council over any road scheme or traffic calming measure.